lj30/DS_tutorials/README.md

 # Tutorials_DS

-This is a set of tutorials code implementation to understand different topics about data science.
+This is a set of tutorials with code implementation to understand different topics about data science.

 Hope it helps to the community.